Jennifer Mills Kerr

 I keep this photograph next to my computer, the place I write, even though I can’t say what he’s showing me.
 Even though I can’t finish the story.
 Just as he couldn’t, speaking of his own father twenty-six years ago.
 But what am I to do with such a legacy?

 I glance at the two of us, enclosed in the past by a gold frame.
 My father points and suddenly, I realize we’re different.
 For I cannot let our relationship break into silence.
 I cannot let it be.
-I find him gone over and over again, and I search repeatedly for the words to fill this void.
+I find him gone over and over again, and I fill him with words.
+I am a writer and that is what I do.